theovergrownnetwork/theovergrownnetwork/README.md

 i have episodic delusiouns of a few characters im very strongly attachted to

-i am anxious when talking to new people, so if u want to interact just like.. whisper me (public chat my biggest opp)
+i am anxious when talking to new people, so if u want to interact just like.. whisper me (public chat my biggest opp) (soo targetted at the cool mfs in md... you guys wanna be my friend soooo bad...)

-i have genuine memory issues, please dont give me a hard time about it
+i have **genuine** memory issues, please dont give me a hard time about it

 i tend to mix up words alot or spell things wrong

 mentally ill (very obvious)

+also im just kinda. stupid in general.

-i quite literally dont care if you think im sensitive, these are my boundaries that i put in place to help myself feel comfortable! if you think its stupid just like.. dont interact w/ me idfk?
+**i quite literally dont care if you think im sensitive, these are my boundaries that i put in place to help myself feel comfortable! if you think its stupid just like.. dont interact w/ me idfk?**

-// note: IF ANYTHING I DO MAKES YOU UNCOMFORTABLE, PLEASE TELL ME IMMEDIATELY!
-MY INTENT IS NEVER TO MAKE PEOPLE UNCOMFORTABLE AND SOMETIMES I FORGET OR CANT READ TONE!
+// note: **IF ANYTHING I DO MAKES YOU UNCOMFORTABLE, PLEASE TELL ME IMMEDIATELY!
+MY INTENT IS NEVER TO MAKE PEOPLE UNCOMFORTABLE AND SOMETIMES I FORGET OR CANT READ TONE!**

 ![image](https://github.com/user-attachments/assets/d2093a95-adb2-403c-890e-ce89dcd1e49d)